(Page Updated: 29 April 2018)

 Big Red Hellfires

 These are found in the jungle mostly, I’ve not seen any inside homes.
 These are massive red biting ants that burn more than the Red Devils and hurt more than the Black Bastards.
 These are ants from Hell.
-Thai people call them fire ants.
+Thai people call them fire ants, but no, they are super-fire-ants.
 I’ve only seen these a couple times out in the wild, but my Thai friend has been bitten by them.
 They HURT!

 Those are the 7 types of ants I know about here in Thailand.
 Are there more?
 Probably hundreds more.
 Thailand is really a great place if you love wildlife.
 Stop looking at the nightlife and look at the wildlife!